 Customer Service and Virtual Assistants

-Conversational systems resolve tickets, guide users, and offer always-on support with natural language understanding.
+Conversational systems can resolve tickets, guide users through processes, and provide always-on support using natural language understanding.

 IT Support and Help Desk Automation

-They install patches, monitor infrastructure, and proactively remediate common issues, reducing outages and routine toil for engineers.
+They can install patches, monitor infrastructure, and help remediate common issues before they escalate—reducing outages and routine workload for engineering teams.

 Human Resources and Recruitment